TheCruzat/WordPress-Gulp4-Starter/README.md

 *In src/functions/globals.php, the upload directory has been changed to 'media'.
 Delete this line if you want it to default back to ./wp-content/uploads*

+Utilities include:
-Utilities include a string-to-slug cooker and a numeric "sanitizer" to remove non-numeric characters (very handy for phone numbers in links).
+- a string-to-slug cooker
+- a numeric "sanitizer" to remove non-numeric characters (very handy for phone numbers in links)
+- a content filter shorthand
+- a boolean sniffer to detect variable content